Scale practicing examples:

 Scales, in summary, are part and parcel of piano study and they feed in and out of the piano repertoire.
 What could be a better entree to the pieces we most cherish than to find the key they’re in, and dance through a few preliminaries.

-Example of a Classical era sonatina by Theodore Latour (first movement) permeated by the C Major scale.
+Example of a Classical era Sonata by Mozart (first movement) permeated by a series of scales.